kingsoftcloud/terraform-provider-ksyun/website/docs/r/kce_cluster.html.markdown

 * `instance_name` - (Optional, ForceNew) The name of instance, which contains 2-64 characters and only support Chinese, English, numbers.
 * `instance_password` - (Optional, ForceNew) Password to an instance is a string of 8 to 32 characters.
 * `instance_status` - (Optional) The state of instance.
-* `instance_type` - (Optional, ForceNew) The type of instance to start. <br> - NOTE: it's may trigger this instance to power off, if instance type will be demotion.
 * `keep_image_login` - (Optional) Keep the initial settings of the custom image.
 * `key_id` - (Optional) The certificate id of the instance.
 * `local_volume_snapshot_id` - (Optional, ForceNew) When the local data disk opens, the snapshot id is entered.